philippebureau/CVP_User-defined_actions_public/migrate_node_CVP_to_CVaaS/ReadMe.md

 This script will migrage the selected node to a CVaaS instance.

-An onboarding token needs to be generated on CVaaS and defined in the argument in the YAML file
+An onboarding token needs to be generated on CVaaS and defined in the argument in the YAML file.
+Onboarding tokens are generic and can be used for multiple devices.
+Please generate one that will be valid for the duration of the onbording.
+To update the token in the YAML file, the user-defined action needs to be removed and re-added.

 If the node uses the non default VRF, it needs to be defined in the YAML file arguments